 Films by Robert Richter

-Renu, a teenager in Rankhandi—a north India village, plans to be a big city teacher.
+Renu, a teenager in Rankhandi—a village 100 miles north of Delhi, plans to be a big city teacher.
 Instead, after traditional marriage she must move to her husband’s village.
 Women talk frankly about love, sex, marriage, abuse—and women’s rights.
 Anthropologist Mike Mahar, intermittently living in Rankhandi over 50 years, guides us.

 An investigation of significant human and environmental impacts of global agribusiness.
 In Manufacturing Consent, Noam Chomsky wrote WNET lost Gulf and Western funding after broadcasting Hungry for Profit.
 Chomsky added that even before it was shown, “in anticipation of negative corporate reaction, station officials ‘did all we could to get the program sanitized (according to one station source).’
 CEO Bludhorn of Gulf & Western complained the program was “virulently anti-business,” and that airing the program was “not the behavior of a ‘friend’ of the corporation.”